Maggie Jamieson Psychotherapy in Holborn, Central London

-. . . going through a life change (e.g. illness, retirement, divorce)?
+. . . going through a big change in your life (e.g. illness, retirement, divorce)?

-Perhaps there's no time when you can stop.., breathe.., look around..., reflect on or absorb what's going on in your life...
+Perhaps there's no time to stop.., breathe.., take a look around..., reflect on what's going on in your life...

-No space to pause...., gather yourself together in one place... and begin to make sense of it all...
+No space to pause...., gather yourself together in one place... and start to make sense.

-Maybe you've been soldiering on but, underneath, feel anxious or unhappy, unsure what to do or who to turn to.
-Talking things through with friends or family is often helpful but sometimes that might not be easy or straightforward.
-This is when meeting with a professional, someone outside your family and social group, can help.
-Therapy can offer a fresh perspective and insight to whatever is troubling you, whether its something recent that's upset you or you've been feeling unhappy or anxious for some time.
+Maybe you've been soldiering on for a long time whilst, underneath it all, feeling anxious, unhappy, uncertain what to do or who to turn to.
+Talking things through with family or friends is often all that's needed, but sometimes that mightn't be so easy.
+This is when meeting with a professional, someone from outside your social group and family, can help.
+Seeing a therapist can bring a fresh perspective and insight to whatever is troubling you, whether something recent has been upsetting or you've been unhappy and perhaps feeling stuck, for some time.

-I'm a UKCP Registered Integrative psychotherapist and graduate member of the British Psychological Society (mBPS) with over 14 years experience - see About Me.
+I'm a UKCP Registered Integrative psychotherapist and graduate member of the British Psychological Society (mBPS) with over 14 years experience as a psychotherapist- see About Me.

 'Be yourself, everyone else is already taken' Oscar Wilde